Adding pair tables for tumor-normal analysis

 Screenshot of expanded pair table with the case-sample (SM-74P4M) and control-sample (SM-74NEG) in the row with pair ID HCC-143 circled

-For Terra to link a pair table to a participant and its samples in downstream workflows, you need to create both a participant table that lists the participants and a sample table (shown below) that lists the genomic samples (for tumor and for normal) for each participant.
+For Terra to link a pair table to a participant and its samples in downstream workflows, you need two additional tables:

 Screenshot of expanded sample table with samples SM-74P4M (case sample from above) and SM-74NEG (control sample from above) highlighted.

-The pair table should reference the participant_ids used in the participant table and the sample_ids used in the sample table.
-To create a pair table from scratch, follow the example shown below.
+The pair table will reference the participant_ids used in the participant table and the sample_ids used in the sample table.

 Example: pair.tsv in a spreadsheet